YasinBoloorchi/YasinBoloorchi.github.io/_teaching/2024-Theory-of-Computation.md

 date: 2025-05-23
 location: Iowa City, United States
 ---
 I served as a Teaching Assistant for the _Theory of Computation_ course during the Fall 2024 and Spring 2025 semesters.
-My responsibilities included holding two weekly office hours, grading assignments, and evaluating midterm and final exams (Fall 2024 only).
+My responsibilities included holding two weekly office hours, grading assignments, and evaluating midterm and final exams.

 In Fall 2024, I had the privilege of working under Professor Elizabeth Kleiman, whose extensive teaching experience provided me with valuable insights into both course content and instructional methods.
 In Spring 2025, I worked with Professor Kasturi Varadarajan, another highly experienced faculty member.
 Both experiences significantly enhanced my understanding of the subject and improved my teaching and academic support skills.